wangzhe3224/quant-box/content/posts/serverless-1-intro/index.en.md

 >   10. Serverless systematic trading - Research
 >   11. Serverless systematic trading - Batched Trading Strategy
 >   12. Serverless systematic trading - Event-driven Trading Strategy
->   13. Serverless testing - Unit, integration and local test
+>   13. Serverless testing - Unit, Integration and Local test
->   13. Serverless dev-ops - Code pipeline
+>   13. Serverless dev-ops - Code Pipeline

 Most of the contents come and will come from my dissertation for [Masters' degree (MSc) in Software Engineering from the University of